-- (a) The City's signing of the cover sheet for the plans and specifications shall not constitute or be deemed to be a release of the responsibility and liability of the Developer, the Design Engineer, or the Developer and Design Engineer's officers, agents, employees, and subcontractors, for the accuracy and competency of the plans and specifications, including but not limited to surveys, location of subsurface investigations, design, working drawings and specifications, and other engineering documents. - (b) The City's signing of the cover sheet for the plans and specifications shall not be deemed to be an assumption of such responsibility and liability by the City for any negligent act, error or omission in the conduct or preparation of the subsurface investigation, surveys, designs, working drawings and specifications, and other engineering documents by the Developer, the Design Engineer, or the Developer and Design Engineer's officers, agents, employees, and subcontractors, it being the intent of the Developer, Design Engineer and the City that acceptance by the City of the plans, contracts between the Developer and the Developer's contractors, payment, performance, and maintenance bonds, insurance certificates, and other documents signifies the City's acceptance only of the format of the documents and the general design concept of the Community Facilities.
+(a) The City's signing of the cover sheet for the plans and specifications shall not constitute or be deemed to be a release of the responsibility and liability of the Developer, the Design Engineer, or the Developer and Design Engineer's officers, agents, employees, and subcontractors for the accuracy and competency of the plans and specifications including subcontractors, for the accuracy and competency of the plans and specifications, including but not limited to surveys, location of subsurface investigations, design, working drawings and specifications, and other engineering documents.

+(b) The City's signing of the cover sheet for the plans and specifications shall not be deemed to be an assumption of such responsibility and liability by the City for any negligent act, error or omission in the conduct or preparation of the subsurface investigation, surveys, designs, working drawings and specifications, and other engineering documents by the Developer, the Design Engineer, or the Developer and Design Engineer's officers, agents, employees, and subcontractors, it being the intent of the Developer, Design Engineer and the City that acceptance by the City of the plans, contracts between the Developer and the Developer's contractors, payment, performance, and maintenance bonds, insurance certificates, and other documents signifies the City's acceptance only of the format of the documents and the general design concept of the Community Facilities.